Laba-lab/deep-pool-learning/README.md

 ## Summary

 “Deep Pool Learning” is Life & Energy saving embedded system, based on AI/DeepLearning computer science methods for public pools, private pools and beyond.
 Two separate Neural Network based programms are running in real time.
-With first, photos of the pool ledges are taken and processed to calculate the count of pool users and to finally obtain the output that will be used for cross-check with second programm, to signal the alarm, and to operate pool filtration equipement accordingly.
+With first, photos of the pool ledges are taken and processed to calculate the count of pool users and to finally obtain the output that will be used for cross-check with second program, to signal the alarm, and to operate pool filtration equipement accordingly.
-Second program is processing photos of total pool area and calculating its own count that will be cross-check with first programm, and directly used to recognise potential drowning that will trigger another/different alarm.
+Second program is processing photos of total pool area and calculating its own count that will be cross-check with first program, and directly used to recognise potential drowning that will trigger another/different set of alarms.